Water – The Forgotten Variable

-To get a better handle on water quality, we are now offering four standard water analysis packages along with a range of options.
+To get a better handle on water quality, we are now offering two standard water analysis packages along with a range of options.
 Packages and services are described on the accompanying copy of the new Water Sample Information Sheet.
 The packages should be used as described below:

 Suitability – Provides common water quality and nutrition physiochemical properties for most classes of livestock.

 Complete – Provides same as suitability plus bacterial evaluation for coliform and E.coli.

 Refer to the Water Sample Information Sheet (link above) to obtain a good sample.
 Sterilized samples bottles are available free of charge by contacting the lab.
 All water samples must be received by the lab within 24 hours of sampling.
 In the Northeast, contact us regarding the location of the nearest Dairy One pick-up point to have your samples delivered directly to the lab.
 Otherwise, use an overnight service to get your samples to the lab as quickly as possible.

 - Water covers about 75% of the earth’s surface or 146 million square miles (379 million km2)

 - The world’s water supply remains constant at 273 liters/cm2 of the earth’s surface

 - Of the world’s water supply, 268.45 liters/cm2 is sea water, 4.5 liters is continental ice, 0.1 liters is fresh water and 0.003 liters is water vapor